CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

-and one for out-of-band/management plane traffic) on the same switch using [management VRF](/version/cumulus-linux-377/Layer-3/Management-VRF) (multiple routing tables and forwarding).
+and one for out-of-band/management plane traffic) on the same switch using [management VRF](/version/cumulus-linux-377/Layer-3/Management-VRF) (multiple VRF](/version/cumulus-linux-40/Layer-3/Management-VRF) (multiple routing tables and forwarding).

 {{%notice note%}}

 BGP and static routing (IPv4 and IPv6) are supported within a VRF context.
-For more information, refer to [Virtual Routing and Forwarding - VRF](/version/cumulus-linux-377/Layer-3/Virtual-Routing-and-Forwarding---VRF).
+For more information, refer to [Virtual Routing and Forwarding - VRF](/version/cumulus-linux-37740/Layer-3/Virtual-Routing-and-Forwarding---VRF).

 {{%/notice%}}